AlgoSecure/iotmap/doc/started.md

 IoTMap modelling >
 ```

 This module comes with different options that can be set with the command **set**.
-Those options are used as default values to generate graphs.
+The command `option` shows the default values used to create graphs.

-Regarding what we want to model, we can generate graph step by step using the appropriate function.
-If we want to only model the network graph, then we use the nwkGraph function and so on.
-In this example, we will model all the graphs to the application graph.
-Let's start with the network graph.
+Regarding what you want to model, you can generate a graph step by step using the appropriate function.
+If you want to model only the network graph, then use the nwkGraph function and so on.
+This example will model all the graphs to the application graph.

+Let's start with the network graph:
 ```
 IoTMap modelling > nwkGraph -h
 Generate the network graph of the modelling.
 If uppers layers have already been generated, this function